ozturkfemre/unsupervised_learning_with_feo/index.md

     ## [1] "cluster"      "centers"      "totss"        "withinss"     "tot.withinss"
     ## [6] "betweenss"    "size"         "iter"         "ifault"

-When we examine output, we first see how many elements there are for each cluster.
-It is noticed that there are 398 observations in first cluster and 171 observations in second cluster.
+When we examine the output, we first see how many elements there are for each cluster.
+There are 398 observations in the first cluster and 171 observations in the second cluster.
 It is possible to say that this is unbalanced.
-Then cluster means section appears.
-In this section, we see values taken by centroids of each cluster.
-Since k-means takes centroids as mean of cluster, it would not be wrong to say that we see means of clusters.
-In clustering vector section, we see to which cluster each observation in data set is assigned.
-Each clustering algorithm assigns cluster names as 1,2,3…. last section shows within cluster sum of squares values for each cluster.
-This is an important value for explanatory power of clustering.
+Then we see the cluster averages section.
+In this section, we see the values of the centers of each cluster.
+In the clustering vector section, we see to which cluster each observation in the dataset is assigned.
+Each clustering algorithm assigns cluster names in the order 1,2,3.
+Since we have two clusters in this clustering analysis, we named the clusters as 1 and 2.
+The last section shows the intracluster sum of squares values for each cluster.
+We want these values to be close to each other.
+We also obtain the explanatory power of clustering by dividing the sum of squares between clusters by the total sum of squares.
 We want it to be as high as possible.
+The last section shows what information we can access with our clustering result using an object called km_data.
+We can access this information by adding the \$ sign at the end of the object name.
+For example, by entering km_data\$cluster, we get a vector containing information about which cluster each observation is assigned to.

 Of course, it is quite possible to make a more detailed comment on this output.
 But this is not our only option.
 We can visualize clustering